sayoncamara/CausalAnalysis/README.md

 ### Conditional Average Treatment Effects (CATE)
 ![Decision Tree Analysis](./tree.png)

-We used the presence of a thermic solar panel as an example to analyze how different types of apartments may experience varying increases in monthly rental prices when adding this amenity.
+I used the presence of a thermic solar panel as an example to analyze how different types of apartments may experience varying increases in monthly rental prices when adding this amenity.
 The decision tree analysis reveals significant heterogeneity in treatment effects:

 ### Key Findings: